Khulikaroj/Time-Series-Homework/README.md

 This problem might arise from model specification.
 Estimated parameter would be statistically significant if we use ARIMA(1,1,1) as ACF and PACF suggest.
 ARIMA(1,1,1) also give lower AIC and BIC which mean better model specification compared to ARIMA(5,1,1).

 From ARIMA(1,1,1), the forcasted Yen price increase in the next 5 days and suggest we should buy Yen Futures and hold position for the next 5 days.
-Estimation for ARIMA(1,1,1) is shown as belowed.

 ### GARCH Model Evaluation